wavecommander/panblog/md/posts/chromebooks.md

 Google Cloud Platform offers $300 USD of credit that expires after 12 months with every new account that signs up.

-That is far more than enough to run an powerful preemptible VM for ~2000 hrs.
+That is far more than enough to run a powerful preemptible VM for ~2000 hrs.

 So, no matter what kind of PC you have, go and try it.

 And don't stop there.
-Check out aws and Azure, though GCP has become my personal go-to and favorite.
+Check out AWS and Azure, though GCP has become my personal go-to and favorite.

 Maybe you can put off spending a lump sum on a flashy new laptop, _and_ still get serious work done!